 Docker registries are storage facilities or services that allow you to store and retrieve images as required.
 For example, registries are made up of Docker repositories that store your images under one roof (or at least in the same house!).
 Public Registries include two main components: Docker Hub and Docker Cloud.
-Private Registries are also fairly common amongst organizations.
-The most commonly used commands when working with these storage spaces include: docker push, docker pull, docker run.
+Private Registries are also fairly common among organizations.
+The most commonly used commands when working with these storage spaces include docker push, docker pull, and docker run.

 Docker Use Cases

-Docker is essentially a solution to a problem developers and engineers face: the complete unification of development, staging, and production environments without having to develop complex configurations when writing an application.
+- Reducing Debugging Overhead: Docker is essentially a solution to the problem developers and engineers face in the complete unification of development, staging, and production environments without having to develop complex configurations when writing an application.
 This allows for an increase in productivity from just about any engineer.
-It also allows for easier debugging of problems by traveling back down the stack instead of trying to troubleshoot an issue using several different tools that may or may not produce the same result across many different monitoring tools.
+It also allows for easier debugging of problems by travelling back down the stack instead of trying to troubleshoot an issue using several different tools that may or may not produce the same result across many different monitoring tools.

-Using Docker, an application can be packaged and shipped in a fast, easy, and reliable way.
-As Docker is lightweight, it can be deployed on any machine of your choice, irrespective of the flavor of Linux that has been installed on it.
+- Packaging Software: Using Docker, an application can be packaged and shipped in a fast, easy, and reliable way.
+As Docker is lightweight, it can be deployed on any machine of your choice, irrespective of the flavour of Linux that has been installed on it.
 For example, Java without the need for a JVM to run.